2016 Berlin truck attack: Anis Amri

 A few minutes after the attack, a surveillance camera spotted him at Berlin Zoologischer Garten railway station which is close to the Christmas market.
 At the station, he turned to the camera and raised a finger, a gesture commonly used by Islamists.
-He later left Germany, travelling to Netherlands, Belgium and France before reaching Italy.
+He later left Germany, travelling to the Netherlands, Belgium and France before reaching Italy.
 On 23 December at around 03:00 CET, Amri was killed in a shootout with police in front of the railway station in Sesto San Giovanni near Milan.
 He had just arrived by train from Chambéry, France (via Turin).
 During a routine patrol, two police officers asked to search his backpack after he said he did not have any identity documents.
 Amri pulled out a gun and shot one of the officers in the shoulder; the other officer shot Amri dead.
 The Italian Minister of the Interior, Marco Minniti, stated that a policeman had been hospitalized with a shoulder injury.
 On the same day, Amaq released a video of Amri pledging allegiance to Abu Bakr al-Baghdadi, the leader of ISIL.
-German officials have confirmed that Amri's fingerprints matched those in the inside of the truck.
+German officials confirmed that Amri's fingerprints matched those found in the inside of the truck.

 On 28 December, German prosecutors said they had detained a 40-year-old Tunisian man, who they thought may have been involved in the attack.
 Amri had saved the number of this man in his phone.
-Prosecutors stated on the next day that he was released after investigations revealed that he was not a suspected contact of Amri.
+Prosecutors stated the next day that he had been released after investigations revealed that he was not a suspected contact of Amri.
 They also confirmed that the attacker had sent a mobile phone voice message and a picture to a contact shortly before carrying out the attack.
 The German police raided the homes of two suspected associates on 3 January 2017, including a 26-year-old Tunisian man they suspected of being in contact with Amri and knowing about the attack as well as a former flatmate of Amri.
 The Tunisian suspect who was suspected of either planning the attack or knowing about it was detained with federal prosecutors stating that he had known Amri since the end of 2015, had met him a day before the attack and both had "very intense conversations".
 Amri's former flatmate was also being investigated and the attacker had tried to contact him twice on 19 December.